-- Everyone's different: for some people dropping 10mg (2ml) of methadone per fortnight is not a problem when they are on higher doses, then they change to half a ml (2.5 mgs) at a time when their dose is getting low; but for others these kinds of drops might be too much all at once. - If you find your dose isn't holding you talk to the doctor about split dosing.
+- Everyone's different: some people find it relatively easy to drop 10mg/2ml of methadone per fortnight when they are on higher doses then slow the reduction down to 5mgs or 2.5 mgs when they get down to a lower dose (less than 40mgs) but other people can find these kinds of reductions too difficult and choose to go much slower and over a longer timeframe - You might find it helpful to keep in close communication with your key worker during this time; they can help educate the pharmacist around dose reductions - If you find your dose isn't holding you talk to the doctor about split dosing.
 (Split dosing has to be written on the script before the pharmacist can change from all-at-once dosing).
-Although the service is reluctant to institute split dosing of methadone without strong indications that it's
+Although the service is reluctant to institute split dosing of methadone without strong indications that it's necessary, it can be very helpful for clients in the latter part of a planned withdrawal.
+This usually happens at methadone doses of 30mg or less because it reduces the discomfort that can kick in each day before you have your dose and can improve your chance of a successful withdrawal.